Dental Implants

 • Presence of pathology

-While implants are considered the gold standard to treat edentulism, they, like all treatments, are not foolproof and not for everyone.
-There are several other options to replace missing teeth that may be a better treatment option such as fixed partial dentures (bridges) and various removable prosthetics (dentures).
+While dental implants are considered the gold standard to treat edentulism, they, like all treatments, are not foolproof and not for everyone.
+For instance those who are not healthy enough to tolerate the dental implant procedure or who do not want additional surgery may opt to wear dentures instead.
+There are several other options to replace missing teeth that may be a better treatment option such as fixed partial dentures (bridges) and various removable dentures.

 Dental Implant Pros